RAMSEY COUNTY HISTORICAL SOCIETY

 Boys and girls ages 6-10 travel back in time and learn about life in the 1800s.
 Time is spent each camp day in the one-room schoolhouse leaning “reading, writing and arithmetic” in a fun and kid-friendly way.
 Campers learn to write using pen and ink and mail a letter home from the General Store post office.

 The other half of each day is spent doing chores around the farm.
+Campers work with the farm animals and birds each day, collecting eggs and even giving the animals a bath.
 But pioneer life was not all school and work.
 Boys and girls learn to play games pioneer kids played like marbles and horseshoes.

 The perfect camp for younger children!
 Each camp covers one pioneer or Dakota-related topic and includes and activity and craft to take home.